 - 3 tablespoons caster sugar

-• For this recipe, you will need a Moroccan teapot or a regular heatproof teapot, by heatproof I mean a teapot that you can safely place and use on your kitchen hob.
+• For this recipe, you will need a Moroccan teapot or a stovetop kettle.
+A stovetop kettle is a kettle you can safely place and use on your stovetop.

-• In a clean teapot, pour the gunpowder tea and half a cup of boiling water.
+• In a clean pot, pour the gunpowder tea and half a cup of the boiled water.
 Let the tea simmer for a minute and pour out the water in a separate cup.
+If using a stovetop kettle, strain the water to keep the tealeaves inside the pot.
 Set this cup aside as it contains the essence of the tea.
 Don’t discard it.

-• Repeat the same process, pour half a cup of boiling water in the same teapot but this time, swirl the teapot a couple of times to rinse to the tea leaves.
+• Repeat the same process, pour half a cup of the boiled water in the same teapot but this time, swirl the teapot a couple of times to rinse to the tea leaves.
+If using a stovetop kettle, strain the water to keep the tealeaves inside the pot.
 Pour out the water and discard it.

 • Now, insert the fresh mint, sugar and first cup of water you set aside earlier.
-Fill the teapot with the remaining boiling water and let gently simmer over medium low heat until it comes to a boil.
+Fill the teapot with the remaining boiled water and let gently simmer over medium-low heat until it comes to a boil.
 It’s important to let the tea slowly come to a boil to enable the gunpowder tea and fresh mint to steep properly.
 If you use a Moroccan teapot, you will see steam coming from the teapot when it’s boiling.

 • Place some fresh mint in each tea cup/glass to obtain a stronger fresh mint aroma and to decorate your tea cups/glasses (optional).